xinyzhang9/socket_io/README.md

 Check the official website http://socket.io/ for more info.

 ## chat room
+This is a interative chatroom for multiple users.
+Based on the basic functions implemented in the tutorial, I also added some advanced features.
 ### how to use
 clone or download the repo "chat"
 ```